 Taking Body Basal Temperature Correctly

 It’s recommendable to take the temperatures daily and at the same time each morning before getting out of bed.
 More so, you should ensure you get approximately three hours of uninterrupted sleep.
 Get a smart basal thermometer that displays one-tenth of a degree.
-Once you get the right tool, here is what you should do next:
+Once you get the best basal thermometer, here is what you should do next:

 - Place the Thermometer Within Your Reach – Before going to bed, ensure you place the gadget where you can easily reach while at the bed.
 This is to ensure you don’t need to get out of bed to get the thermometer.
 Getting out of bed will change the temperature reading.

 - Shake the Gadget Before Going to Bed – If you’re using the mercury thermometer, ensure you shake it down before bed.
 Shaking it in the morning will raise your body temperature, giving you the wrong readings.

 - Set the alarm – The best way to have accurate readings is by taking the temperature every day and at the same time.
 Set the alarm at the same time, like 30 -45 minutes before taking the BBT.
 Timing brings about accuracy!

 - Reach FOR The Thermometer – when you wake up, the first thing you should do is to get the thermometer.
 Do not even sit up, talk, or go to the bathroom.
 Take the temp virginally or orally.
 Orally is the most comfortable and the easiest for most people.
 However, if you sleep with your mouth open, then the vaginal route will be the most accurate.

 - Record Readings– After taking BBT, leave the thermometer in a place to get the final reading- about five minutes.
 Keep a pen and a notepad close by the bedside to help you record the readings easily and faster.